NewcastleRSE/beeing-human-tei-data/documentation/guides/32_XPath_guide/32_xpath_guide.md

 XPath is the query language to navigate through *any* XML document (not just TEI) -- it allows you to find *exactly* what you are looking for.
 More powerfully, it also allows you to find the *type* of things you are looking for, creating a list that you can work through.
 So, for example, while using a normal search function to find all notes would work, using XPath you can also specify that you only need the notes in chapter 4, or only the notes of a specific subtype, or only the notes that do not contain a specific attribute, etc.

 ## How to use XPath in Oxygen
 Oxygen makes searching with XPath very easy: there is a text field on the top left of the screen with a label saying `XPath 2.0`.
 Simply put your expression on that input box and press enter to search using XPath.
 The search results will appear at the bottom of the screen.
-You can click on each result to be taken to it's place in the TEI document.
+You can click on each result to be taken to its place in the TEI document.

 ## XPath syntax
 XPath has, like the name implies, a *path-like* syntax: so everything is inside something else, and that is indicated by the presence of a forward slash `/`.